mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 ~~~
 $ gcc -Wl,--no-undefined -shared -o libbar.so -fPIC bar.c
 ~~~

 or

 ~~~
 $ gcc -Wl,--no-undefined -shared -o libbar.so -fPIC bar.c
 ~~~

 >Note that when producing a static library, which is just an archive of object files, no actual 'linking' operation is performed, and undefined symbols are kept unchanged.

-##Dynamically Loaded libraries

-Dynamically loaded (DL) libraries are shared libraries that are loaded at times other than during the startup of a program (ie plugins), using the [`dlopen`](http://linux.die.net/man/3/dlopen) API.

-They use the exact same format as shared libraries and are created using the same commands.

 ##Library versioning and compatibility